earthstar-project/react-earthstar/README.md

 ### `useShareSettings`

-Returns the shares + a callback to add a share + a callback to remove a share from `ClientSettings`' shares setting.
-Uses the `ClientSettingsContext`.
+Returns the shares + a callback to add a share + a callback to remove a share from `SharedSettings`' shares setting.
+Uses the `SharedSettingsContext`.

 ```js
 function KnownShares() {